anvilresearch/connect-docs/server.md

 ### Requirements

 Anvil Connect is built with the latest versions of [Node.js](https://nodejs.org/) (0.12.x) and [Redis](http://redis.io/) (3.0.x).
 You'll need these installed on your system before you can run the server.
+In light of the Node shakeup that resulted in the Node Foundation's creation, we will be updating Connect as Node continues to evolve.

 ### Install

-Install Anvil Connect globally with npm to install the CLI.
+To install Connect, run the npm install command:

 ```bash
 $ npm install -g anvil-connect
 ```

+> **Note:** Windows support hasn't been tested, but you must have Python 2.7 and Visual Studio are required for compiling parts of Connect.
+If you would like to help contribute to Windows support, let us know, and we'll work to find the specific issues.

+After npm is finished installing Connect, you will have access to the Connect command line tool to start working on integrating Connect into your project.

 ### Initialize